astroML/text_errata/README.md

 Page 339: Typo on line 7, "that" should be replaced by "than" in the sentence "...the bandwidth is more important that the exact shape..."

+Page 349: Add before Equation 8.67, and after introducing the mixture model:
+"V_b implies a source of error in addition to the already existing measurement error for each point."

 Page 357: In Equation 8.77 and 8.78, the term in square brackets should be squared.

 ## Chapter 9